dotlang/language/README.md

 Sequence is similar to array in other languages.
 It represents a fixed-size block of memory with elements of the same type, `T` and is shows with `[T]` notation.
 You can initialize a sequence with a sequence literal (Example 1) or range operator (Example 2).

 You refer to elements inside sequence using `x[i]` notation where `i` is index number.
-Referring to an index outside sequence will cause a runtime error.
+Referring to an index outside sequence will return `nothing`.
 Putting an extra comma at the end of a sequence literal is allowed. `[]` represents an empty sequence.

 Core defines built-in functions for sequence for common operations: `slice, map, reduce, filter, anyMatch, allMatch, ...`